learn-co-curriculum/curriculum-team/casual_contrib.md

 something?"
 The answer is YES.
 How well and quickly we can integrate these challenges is a major question for the road ahead.

-## I Want To Update a Lesson Or Lab
+## I Want To Update a Lesson Or Lab **in Full Stack Web Development ("Software Engineering" or "FSWD")

+***The following applies to FSWD Program only***.
+For DS procedures visit their [wiki][dswiki]

-We call these "targeted fixes" (it's a small thing...) or "repository fixes" (the flow or explanation are off).
+We call these "targeted fixes" ("it's a small thing...") or "repository fixes" ("the flow or explanation are off in this repo" or "this dependency is broken and the lab won't run").

 1. Read the [style guide](./style_guide.md)
+1. Document the problem in the Learn.Co **Curriculum** respository.
+Example: `http://github.com/learn-co-curriculum/lesson-with-issue`.
+You need only create one or the other.
+Choose one:
-1. Create a pull request with your change **OR** Create an issue that reports the problem.
-These will be created in the Learn.Co **Curriculum** respository.
-Example: `http://github.com/learn-co-curriculum/lesson-with-issue`
+  1. Create a pull request with your change (if you can fix it) and include what problem is being fixed **OR**
+  1. Create an issue that reports the problem.
 1. **ALSO** Please add a `#staff` at the end of your PR or Issue.
-1. Submit a [JIRA issue][jira]
+1. Submit a [JIRA issue][jira] with a link to your Issue / PR.

-We review the form at our weekly staff meeting on Mondays.
+We review the JIRA board as the issues come in.

 ## I Want To Change The Way We Teach a Topic (order)